ban jelacic square - one day in zagreb itinerary cover

 St. mark's church and square in zagreb

-Pass through the Stone Gate
+10. Pass Through the Stone Gate

-The Old Stone Gate is a religious site and shrine to Virgin Mary.
 The gate was built in the 13th century and is the only remaining entrance to Zagreb’s old fortifications.

 If you visit Zagreb in the warmer months, take a break from the sun in the shade of lush green trees in Zrinjevac park or the Botanical garden.

-Zrinjevac is the most popular park in the city centre of Zagreb.
+Zrinjevac is the most popular park in the city center of Zagreb.
 It is a part of the Lenuci Horseshoe or the Green Horseshoe, a U-shaped system of city squares with parks in downtown Zagreb.

 zrinjevac park in autumn

 End your first day with a drink on the most popular walking street in Zagreb – Tkalčićeva street.
-Every night the street gets busy with locals meeting up after work or for weekend drinks.

 There are many bars to choose from, including a cult History bar, but if you are looking for something authentically Zagreb, go for Mali Medo.